Fixed-level calibration of the Cauchy combination test: Raw CCT at fixed levels

 If, in addition, $c_K\to0$, then

 \end{theorem}

 The stable law $S_{c,v}$ in \eqref{eq:main-conditional-stable} is characterized by

-with $\Lambda_v$ built from \(\lambda^{\pm}(v)\) in \eqref{eq:main-lambda}.
+with $\Lambda_v$ built from $\lambda^{\pm}(v)$ in \eqref{eq:main-lambda}.

-Because the stable law $S_{c,v}$ is symmetric and does not depend on $K$, the fixed-level size distortion is entirely due to the deterministic centring $b_K(v)$.
+Because the stable fluctuation $S_{c,v}$ does not depend on $K$, the $K$-dependence of the size distortion is carried entirely by the deterministic centring $b_K(v)$.
 Taking the expectation over $V$ yields the unconditional rejection probability.
-The first corollary specialises to $c_K\to0$, where $S_{c,v}$ reduces to the standard Cauchy law and $b_K(v)\approx \kappa v\,s_K$.
+The first corollary specialises to $c_K\to0$, where $S_{c,v}$ reduces to the standard Cauchy law and $b_K(v)\approx\kappa vs_K$.

 \begin{corollary} Let $\alpha\in(0,1/2)$ be fixed and assume $\rho_K\downarrow0$. \begin{enumerate} \item If $s_K\to s\in[0,\infty)$, then we have

 \item If $s_K\to\infty$, then we have

 \end{enumerate} \end{corollary}